heygent/embanalysis/thesis/src/03-analysis.md

 tokenization as of the time of writing, but the improvement in performance observed when using R2L tokenization in L2R-trained models could be a hint that L2R embedding representations still have similar properties to the R2L ones.

-We're looking for clues of mathematical properties being encoded in the embeddings.
-As the results show, we find strong correlations between embedding dimensions and mathematical properties, the strongest one being magnitude (data) and a very interesting one being the distance between the number and their closest Fibonacci number, with the catch that further study is needed to see if this strong connection comes from confounding factors.

 ## Methodology